pghalliday/semver-resolver/README.md

 }, (error) => {

-  // an error occurred, most likley because the version
+  // an error occurred, most likely because the version
   // constraints cannot be resolved
   ...